timothyshull/programming_notes/c++/effective_c++.md

 21. Always have comparison functions return false for equal values
 22. Avoid in-place key modification in set and multiset
 23. Consider replacing associative containers with sorted vectors
-24. Choose carefully between `map::operator[]` and map::insert when efficiency
+24. Choose carefully between `map::operator[]` and
-    is important
+    map::insert when efficiency is important
 25. Familiarize yourself with the nonstandard hashed containers

 ## Iterators
-26. Prefer iterator to const_iterator, reverse_iterator, and const_reverse_iterator
+26. Prefer iterator to const_iterator, reverse_iterator,
+    and const_reverse_iterator
 27. Use distance and advance to convert a container's const_iterators to iterators
 28. Understand how to use reverse iterator's base iterator
-29. Consider isterambuf iterators for character-by-character input
+29. Consider istreambuf iterators for character-by-character input

 ## Algorithms
 30. Make sure destination ranges are big enough
 31. Know your sorting options
 32. Follow remove-like algorithms by erase if you really want to remove something
 33. Be wary of remove-like algorithms on containers of pointers
 34. Note which algorithms expect sorted ranges
 35. Implement simple case-insensitive string comparisons via mismatch or lexicographical_compare
 36. Understand the proper implementation of copy_if
 37. Use accumulate or for_each to summarize ranges

 ## Functors, Functor Classes, Functions, etc
-38. Design functor classes for passs-by-value
+38. Design functor classes for pass-by-value
 39. Make predicates pure functions
 40. Make functor classes adaptable
-41. Understand the reasons for ptr_fun, mem_fun, and mem_fun_ref
+41. Understand the reasons for ptr_fun, mem_fun, and
+    mem_fun_ref
 42. Make sure less<t> means operator<

 ## Programming with the STL
 43. Prefer algorithm calls to hand-written loops
 44. Prefer member functions to algorithms with the same names
-45. Distinguish among count, find, binary_search, lower_bound, upper_bound, and
+45. Distinguish among count, find, binary_search, lower_bound,
-    equal_range
+    upper_bound, and equal_range
 46. Consider function objects instead of functions as algorithm parameters
 47. Avoid producing write-only code
 48. Always #include the proper headers
 49. Learn to decipher STL-related compiler diagnostics